 We recommend abstaining from intensive exercise for 2 weeks, as contact with unsanitary surfaces, abrasive clothing, and sweat can cause irritation, additional scarring and even infection.

-Avoid submerging your tattoo in water or exposing it to direct sunlight for prolonged periods of time, for a full month.
+Avoid submerging your tattoo in water (including ocean, lakes, rivers, swimming pools, hot tubs ect.) or exposing it to direct sunlight for prolonged periods of time, for a full month.
 Water exposure can cause serious and life-threatening infections and direct sunlight can overly dry the healing area, or cause premature fading.

 Lastly, we kindly ask that you send us a high-resolution photograph of the tattoo a month after its completion.
 We’d love to see how it has healed.
 Should you feel a touch-up is necessary, let us know and we will get you scheduled.
 We offer complimentary touch-ups within a 6-month period, after which a fee may be required (up to the artist’s discretion).